-HDB's have to be extended in order to enrich their benefits with the capabilities for DSM [9].
+HDB's have to be extended in order to enrich their benefits with the capabilities for DSM [3,11].
+This extended infrastructure is called OSIRIS-SE (OSIRIS Stream Enabled).
 We consider stream-processes, which perform continuous processing of data streams.
 The requirements for the execution of these stream processes are similar to those of conventional processes with respect to important aspects like distributed execution, load balancing, meta information distribution, or fault tolerance.
-Figure 2 illustrates a stream-process, which continuously processes patient's ECG and blood pressure.
+Figure 3 illustrates a stream-process, which continuously processes patient's ECG and blood pressure.
 Sensor signals are recorded and preprocessed by patient's PDA, which is wirelessly connected to patient's PC.
 The PC does further processing and detects critical health conditions.
 Processed sensor information is continuously forwarded to the caregiver for further analysis.

 Operators are the processing units of DSM.
 Operators perform stream operations on incoming data streams and produce outgoing data streams.
-Sensors are the primary sources of data streams.
-Sensors can be considered as operators without incoming data streams.
-DSM is done by combining operators, similar to the combination of activities in traditional process management.
+For this reason, operators have input and output ports for data streams.
+Sensors are the primary sources of data streams and can be considered as operators without incoming data streams.
+DSM is done by combining operators, similar to the combination of activities (service invocations) in traditional process management.
 A stream-process is such a well defined set of logically linked operators continuously processing the selected input data streams, thereby producing results and having side effects.
 Side effects are effects on external systems imposed by processing results (e.g., feeding a digital library with medical relevant information gained by the stream process).
+Stream-processes are defined by users with graphical design tools based on tools used in traditional process management.
+Our process design tool O'GRAPE (OSIRIS GRAphical Process Editor) [12] is extended to design also stream-processes.
+Additionally to the process activation flow, which describes the links between activity execution needed for controlling stream-processes, stream-processes have a second flow, called data flow.
+Whereas the process activation flow of a stream process describes how the operators are activated, the data flow describes how the data stream ports of the operators are interconnected.
+The extended